turingcompl33t/windows-internals/SystemArchitecture/BootProcess.md

 ```

 The EFI firmware switches the processor into protected mode, using a flat memory model with paging disabled, and subsequently transfers control to the Windows boot manager directly.

+The UEFI boot manager looks at the following NVRAM variables in order to determine where it should transfer control:

+- `BootNext` -> a one-time setting
+- `BootOrder` -> a table of 16-bit values identifying OS boot managers (e.g. _bootmfgw.efi_)

+The new Windows boot manager, _bootmgfw.efi_, sits on a FAT32 formatted volume.
+This is dictated by the UEFI specification.

+Things the UEFI boot manager passes to the Windows boot manager:
+- Image Handle -> "a handle to ourself" the OS boot manager
+- System Table
+    - Boot Services
+    - Runtime Services

+The facilities available in the boot services table replace the old BIOS services like INT 13.

+Networking services are available in the boot environment.
+This enables things like the network key protector unlock feature.

+The final UEFI boot service invoked by the Windows boot loader is `ExitBootServices()`
+- This tells UEFI that the OS will now own the system

 ### The Windows Boot Manager